 Default visibility for Check-ins

 15Five automatically creates a hierarchy based on manager/direct report relationships and allows visibility into various features based on this hierarchy.
-Since we are frequently asked who can see what in regards to Check-ins, the default visibility for a few roles is listed below.
+Since we are frequently asked who can see what in regard to Check-ins, the default visibility for a few roles is listed below.
 If you want to see default visibility and visibility options for all of 15Five's features, check out this article

 ✏️